fwd/nano-to/docs/username.md

 ## Dataset

-We actively encourage other developers to add [Nano.to Usernames](https://nano.to/known.json) to their apps.
+We encourage other developers to add [Nano.to Usernames](https://nano.to/known.json) to their apps.
 This makes your Nano address "findable by Username" on a growing list of applications & games.

 ```pthon
 https://nano.to/known.json